 In Promotions and Declining Productivity, Edward P. Lazear notes the lack of incentive after a promotion, which can lead to a decline in productivity.
 There’s also a statistical expectation for people to perform worse after they level up.
 After all, it takes time to get accustomed to a new role and find your bearings.
 Even though companies sometimes account for this regression by raising standards, the effect never fully disappears.

 The latest research from 2018 suggests that the Peter Principle is in fact a real phenomenon, for example in sales.
 If you’re an exceptional salesperson, you’re more likely to be promoted.
 Though, the trade-off tends to be a decline in sales after you took over your own team.
 Interestingly enough, firms tend to accept this downside in favour of the message it sends to employees: If you sell well, you get promoted.

-On a final note, the Peter Principle inspired a further management concept which you may find relatable.
+On a final note, the Peter Principle inspired a further management concept that you may find relatable.
 The Dilbert Principle was invented by Scott Adams, creator of the Dilbert Comics.
-Adam’s hypothesised that, instead of firing inept staff, organisations tended to promote them to management positions in order to keep things running:
+Adam hypothesised that, instead of firing inept staff, organisations tended to promote them to management positions in order to keep things running: